-5.66 Period of construction, brick type, scale and architectural detail define this character area.
+5.67 Period of construction, brick type, scale and architectural detail define this sub area.
 This was the last part of the conservation area to be developed.
 Historic maps indicate that it was still largely undeveloped by 1896.
-The terraced houses are constructed from red bricks and are generally between 2 and 3 storeys with a more suburban character and gernally lack the purpose built basements of their older neighbours.
+The terraced houses are constructed from red bricks and are generally between two and three storeys with a more suburban character and generally lack the purpose built basements of their older neighbours.
 Many of the houses have Dutch gables.